Sayomphon/Stock-Analysis-using-FinBERTandBART/README.md

 #### 10.)
 Generate advice
   The function generate_advice is designed to generate a summarized version of a given text prompt using a pre-trained BART model.
 This function tokenizes the input prompt, generates a summary, and then decodes the summary back into text.
 #### 11.)
 Summarize Text
   The function is designed to generate a summarized version of a given input text using a pre-trained BART model.
 This function takes a text input, tokenizes it, generates a summary, and then decodes the summary back into human-readable text.
+#### 12.)
+Stock Analysis Functions before Fine-tuning
+  Function aims to analyze stock information and provide investment advice based on stock performance, news sentiment, and recent market trends.
+It utilizes APIs for stock data and news fetching,
 #### 16.)
-Creating an Interactive UI:
+Creating an Interactive UI
   The code uses ipywidgets to create a form where users can input their Alpha Vantage API Key, News API Key, and the stock symbol.
 #### A button is available for users to click to perform stock analysis and display the results.